 \subsubsection{Fashion-MNIST}

-\cref{fig:amplification_fmnist} illustrates adversarial amplification across pipeline layers, similarly to \cref{fig:amplification}.
-Trends of correlation between amplification and adversarial success, as well as evident obfuscation of adversarial affect between INR and classifier segments, are consistent with findings from \cref{sec:qual}.
+figure \ref{fig:amplification_fmnist} illustrates adversarial amplification across pipeline layers, similarly to figure \ref{fig:amplification}.
+Trends of correlation between amplification and adversarial success, as well as evident obfuscation of adversarial affect between INR and classifier segments, are consistent with findings from section \ref{sec:qual}.

-Similarly to \cref{fig:signal_amplification}, we test amplification patterns of a signal-domain classifier (\cref{aes}) for the Fashion-MNIST dataset as well.
+Similarly to figure \ref{fig:signal_amplification}, we test amplification patterns of a signal-domain classifier (section \ref{aes}) for the Fashion-MNIST dataset as well.
 We again observe consistency across both datasets - the signal domain classifiers proves to be much more sensitive to adversarial examples propagated through the encoder-classifier pipeline.

-\cref{fig:tsnes_fmnist} exhibits the affect of adversarial attacks in signal-domain over the underlying modulation vectors (for parameter-space classifiers) and latent vectors (for signal-space classifiers) received as classifier input.
-Similarly to \cref{fig:tsnes}, for both parameter-space and signal-space model, a well-formed latent space is observed before the incorporation of adversarial perturbation.
+figure \ref{fig:tsnes_fmnist} exhibits the affect of adversarial attacks in signal-domain over the underlying modulation vectors (for parameter-space classifiers) and latent vectors (for signal-space classifiers) received as classifier input.
+Similarly to figure \ref{fig:tsnes}, for both parameter-space and signal-space model, a well-formed latent space is observed before the incorporation of adversarial perturbation.
 After attacking with PGD, the corresponding modulation vectors fed into the parameter-space classifier remain almost unchanged, whilst the latent space observed by the signal-domain classifier is heavily deformed.